-As per the guidance in section 4 of KSCIE 2021, our school recognises two levels of concerns:
+As per the guidance in Part 4 of Keeping Children Safe in Education 2022, our school recognises two levels of concerns:

-- Allegations that meet the harms threshold further details outlined in our Managing Allegations policy - 2.
-Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
+- Allegations that meet the harms threshold further details outlined in in LCC's Managing Allegations Policy - 2.
+Allegation/concerns that do not meet the harms threshold referred to as 'lowlevel concerns'.
 Our staff Code of Conduct policy outlines our expectations of staff and how they should behave.

-Any concerns may impact on a staff member's employment, therefore we also refer to the LCC School Employment Manual/Disciplinary policy
+Any concerns may impact on a staff member's employment, therefore we also refer to Wellspring disciplinary policy.